 The escalating complications of this problem are surprisingly easy to overcome when you catch this issue early, preferably before gingivitis (a precursor to gum disease) has a chance to cross the border into periodontal disease.
 To ensure this fast action, look out for signs that your gums could benefit from the attention of an expert member of our team, including –

 - Gums that bleed easily

 - Bad breath

 - Bite concerns because of moving teeth

-If you notice any of these issues, don’t hesitate to book an appointment with Aspen Dental today.
-Our dentists have been providing periodontal maintenance and therapy for patients in and around Denver, Colorado, for over twenty years, and we’re at the other end of the phone to help you develop a treatment plan that suits.
+If you notice any of these issues or are concerned you might suffer from gum disease, don’t hesitate to book an appointment with Aspen Dental today.
+Our dentists have been providing periodontal maintenance and therapy for patients in and around Denver, Colorado, for over twenty years, and we’re at the other end of the phone to help you develop a treatment plan that suits you.
 Simply contact us on (720) 438-4208 or schedule your visit online to get to grips with gum disease today.

 We look forward to working with you!